Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Excess heat and work at strong couplings

 \section{Excess heat and work at strong couplings}

 To analyze thermodynamic performance of QTMs, one should first settle down the definitions for heat and work.
 At weak couplings, one usually starts from the changes of system energy and identify the part associated with an entropic change as the heat \cite{Weimer.08.EPL,Alipour.22.PRA} and attribute the remaining part to the work.
 However, definitions for heat and work are subtle at strong couplings and no consensus on their definitions has been reached yet \cite{Talkner.20.RMP}.
 Here we adopt the framework developed in Ref. \cite{Gardas.15.PRE} which guarantees the applicability of the aforementioned thermodynamic interpretations of heat and work \cite{Weimer.08.EPL,Alipour.22.PRA} at strong couplings.
-For the sake of completeness and to fix the notations, we briefly recap results in Ref. \cite{Gardas.15.PRE} in the following.
+For the sake of completeness and to fix the notation, we will briefly recap the definitions for the excess quantities defined in Ref. \cite{Gardas.15.PRE} with a particular emphasis on clarifying their physical meanings which will be the basis for proposing and constrasting different definitions for the figure of merit at strong couplings.

-Considering a {\it quasi-static} isothermal process in which a quantum system coupled to a single thermal bath at a temperature $T$ can stay in an instantaneous thermal equilibrium state.
-When the system-bath coupling strength deviates from the weak coupling regime, the system equilibrium state $\rho_S$ is no longer of a Gibbsian form $\rho_{th}$ with respect to the system Hamiltonian $H_S$ \cite{Cresser.21.PRL,Anto-Sztrikacs.23.PRXQ} (setting $\hbar=1$ and $k_B=1$ hereafter),
+Considering a {\it quasi-static} isothermal process in which a quantum system coupled to a single thermal bath at a temperature $T=\beta^{-1}$ (setting $\hbar=1$ and $k_B=1$ hereafter) can stay in an instantaneous thermal equilibrium state.
+When the system-bath coupling strength deviates from the weak coupling regime, the system equilibrium state $\rho_S$ is no longer of a Gibbsian form $\rho_{th}=e^{-\beta H_S}/Z_S$ with the system Hamiltonian $H_S$ and $Z_S=\mathrm{Tr}[e^{-\beta H_S}]$ \cite{Cresser.21.PRL,Anto-Sztrikacs.23.PRXQ},